DataDog/datadog-static-analyzer/README.md

 First, make sure you follow the [documentation](https://docs.datadoghq.com/code_analysis/static_analysis) and create a `static-analysis.datadog.yml` file at the root of your project with the rulesets you want to use.

 All the rules can be found on the [Datadog documentation](https://docs.datadoghq.com/code_analysis/static_analysis_rules).
-Your `static-analysis.datadog.yml` must contains all the rulesets available from the [Datadog documentation](https://docs.datadoghq.com/code_analysis/static_analysis_rules)
+Your `static-analysis.datadog.yml` may only contain rulesets available from the [Datadog documentation](https://docs.datadoghq.com/code_analysis/static_analysis_rules)

 Example of YAML file